rankutah/blog/sites/rank-utah/posts/free-google-business-profile-profile-audit.md

 About [75% of people](https://www.statista.com/statistics/1260363/consumers-using-search-engines-to-find-local-business-info/) use Google to find local business information.
 When someone searches for a service, Google shows a map with the top profiles in that area.
 These also appear in Google Maps, where many customers start their search.
 A well-optimized profile helps you show up and get more calls.
 ## Why is This Free?

 I offer this free service to help local businesses get a quick win and to introduce you to my SEO work.
-There's no pressure to start services, but if you find it helpful, you're welcome to leave a review or [start local SEO services or Web Design services](https://rankutah.com) to boost your visibility.
+There's no pressure to start services, but if you find it helpful, you're welcome to leave a review or [start local SEO services or Web Design services](https://clearpresence.io) to boost your visibility.

 ## How do I sign up for my free 30-Minute Review?

 Schedule your [free 30-minute Google Business Profile Review here](https://cal.com/clearpresence/30min?utm_source=website&utm_content=appointment).

-For [Utah Search Engine Optimization Services](https://rankutah.com) including on-page SEO, visit RankUtah.com.
+For [Search Engine Optimization Services](https://clearpresence.io) including on-page SEO, visit ClearPresence.io.